Three-time winners Germany will stage the UEFA European Championship in 2024.

 Where will EURO 2024 be held?

-Germany was chosen to stage the 17th edition of the UEFA European Championship at a UEFA Executive Committee meeting in Nyon on 27 September 2018.
+Germany will host EURO 2024, having been chosen to stage the 17th edition of the UEFA European Championship at a UEFA Executive Committee meeting in Nyon on 27 September 2018.
 Turkey was the only other nation that bid to hold UEFA EURO 2024.
 West Germany hosted the 1988 edition, but this will be the first time Germany has staged the UEFA European Championship since reunification.
 The 2006 FIFA World Cup also took place in the country.

 Host venues are as follows: